leeper/opinioncourse/index.md

 ghurl: https://github.com/leeper/opinioncourse/tree/gh-pages
 ---

-# Public Opinion Seminar #
+# Seminar: Does Public Opinion Matter? #

-This repository holds materials for a course on public opinion.
 The initial version of this course is being conducted as a master seminar at Aarhus University during Autumn term 2013.

 ## Syllabus ##